usmanert/oracle-suite/cmd/ghost/README.md

   # It is possible to have multiple clients in the configuration.
   client "default" {
     # RPC URLs is a list of Ethereum RPC URLs to use for the client.
 Ethereum client uses RPC-Splitter which compares
     # responses from multiple RPC URLs to verify that none of them are compromised.
-At least three URLs are recommended.
+At least three URLs are recommended
+    # in case of using a 3rd party RPC service.
     rpc_urls = ["https://eth.public-rpc.com"]

     # Chain ID of the Ethereum network.